sarkarsaurabh/fermi_paradox_sim/README.md

-Large parts of the project is inspired by an interesting project https://github.com/adityathebe/evolutionSimulator
+Large parts of the project are inspired by an interesting project https://github.com/adityathebe/evolutionSimulator